Hornets respond to LaMelo Ball wrist injury with a deadline trade with Warriors

 With the Hornets acquiring no center help, it’s expected the Hornets will look into acquiring a big man after buyouts occur.
 Two centers who could potentially be available: Andre Drummond and LaMarcus Aldridge.

-However, buyouts would mean both those players become unrestricted free agents, which means they’d control this process and might favor teams closer to title contention.
+However, buyouts would mean both those players become unrestricted free agents, which means they’d control this process and might favor teams closer to title contention than Charlotte.